ahakobia/NFLX-Bootcamp-Final-Project-Group-1/README.md

 Null: Location does not impact severity of accidents and does not change whether it is in an urban or rural location

 Alternative: Location does impact the severity of accidents, and they are more severe in rural than urban locations

+The data showed that there were roughly 2 times the amount of urban accidents as there were rural ones.
+This is supported by the map because it showed that most accidents happened around big cities, like London and Birmingham.
+Most of these accidents were slight or serious, in terms of severity.

 CONCLUSION: We reject the null hypothesis.
 Location does affect the severity of accidents, specifically in rural areas.